 All maps and photos are part of the public domain (no need to request permission prior to using, though attribution to "National Park Service" is encouraged).

-Backyard Bobcats - Join Our Study!
+Backyard Bobcats - Join Our Study via iNaturalist!

-You can help us learn about the secret lives of bobcats in your neighborhood by sharing photos of the ones that you see in your neighborhood or when you are on a hike.
-Through photos, we can learn about important areas for bobcats, and how they may interact with our presence and development in an area.
+You can help us learn about the secret lives of bobcats in your neighborhood by sharing photos or videos of the ones that you see in your neighborhood or when you are on a hike.
+Through images, we can learn about important areas for bobcats, and how they may interact with our presence and development in an area.
 We can also identify bobcats as individuals from their spot patterns and compare observations of them in residential areas to other areas.
 This information helps us understand about the benefits and risks to bobcats of living in close proximity to people.

 Submissions will contribute to research conducted by the National Park Service, the U.S. Geological Survey, and other institutions.
-Contact Joanne Moriarty (firstname.lastname@example.org) for more information.

 How Can You Identify a Bobcat?